KarmaMeter/KarmaMeter/NON-COMMERCIAL.md

 # Non-Commercial Use Policy

-**KarmaMeter™** is a project developed and maintained by **Dhanesh Sanjeev Tatuskar**.
+**KarmaMeter™** is a project developed and maintained by **Dhanesh Sanjeev Tatuskar** (Copyright © 2025).
 It is licensed under the GNU Affero General Public License (AGPLv3) with an additional restriction:

 > This software is provided **strictly for non-commercial use**.
 Any commercial reproduction, distribution, hosting, or adaptation of KarmaMeter™, in whole or in part, is **prohibited** without prior written consent from the author.